 What you shouldn’t do, however, is sit down at the piano and play it for them.
 Obviously, that doesn’t teach them anything.
 So, think about what you usually do to get your child to go to sleep at bedtime or in the middle of the night.
 Maybe it’s giving them a pacifier, rocking them back to sleep, feeding them (when no longer biologically necessary), or letting them join you in bed.
 These are “sleep props” and are the equivalent of playing the piano for your child instead of teaching them how to play on their own.
 While this may be easier in the moment, ultimately you’re doing the work for them and your child is never truly learning.

 When I work with families, I create a plan for a total sleep-makeover to help intentionally and comprehensively teach the skill of sleep.
 Changing things up to help your child practice independent sleep skills will cause protest.
 They may be frustrated, they may get upset, they may let you know that they prefer the “old way,” but with a little time and practice, they’ll learn the skill of sleep just like they learn other skills and then you’ll have the Mozart of sleeping on your hands!

 So while I can’t give you a concrete answer as to when your little one will start sleeping through the night, I can tell you without hesitation that it will be much, much sooner if you teach them the skill of sleep.

 There are different strategies to help your little one learn healthy, independent sleep habits based on your child’s age and developmental stage and your family’s comfort level.
-To learn more about what you can do at specific time points to help your child gain these sleep skills, check out our sleep support packages or book a discovery call with me!
-I would love to help make your dreams come true (literally!)
+To learn more about what you can do at specific time points to help your child gain these sleep skills, check out our sleep support packages or book an evaluation call with me!